-Frobisher and company “had authority to wage war in behalf of their own interests,” Jones wrote, “and were to pay only half customs for the first twenty years on all goods imported.
+Frobisher and company “had authority to wage war in behalf of their own interests,” added Jones, “and were to pay only half customs for the first twenty years on all goods imported.
 Whoever infringed the privileges of the Company was to suffer forfeiture of ships and goods, one half of the fine going to the Queen, the other to the Company.”

 2007 FROBISHER COIN

 In 2007, the Royal Canadian Mint featured Frobisher on a $20 Proof silver coin.

 Designed by Laurie McGraw, the coin was issued to mark the 125th anniversary of the First International Polar Year, which was the first of several multinational expeditions to the Arctic and Antarctic.
 It prominently features Frobisher, who made the first to attempt to discover the Northwest Passage aboard the Gabriel in 1576.
 A ship appears alongside a 16th-century compass and an Inuit paddling a traditional kayak.